 The truth is…

 Not all places have great wifi.
 Especially to the city that goes into the forest and has no signal.
 I remember when I was in Luang Prabang I couldn’t do any graphic design work online, so I had to work as the waitress for a couple of weeks to earn some money.
 One other thing that made me distracted is the fact that I couldn’t concentrate hard enough to work and travel at the same time.
-In one hand I want to explore first, but how can I go if the time is limited?
-And on the other hand I have some deadline.
+In one hand I want to explore first, but how can I do if the time is limited?
+And on the other hand, I have some deadline.
 See?
 Hard choices.
 Working remotely is not as easy as you think it would be.

 This is just mostly are my rambling and the real deal of being solo female travellers for quite sometimes.
 It has some happiness and yet it also suffocating a bit when you surrounded with this kind of deal.
 So I might warn you by this post what you’re gonna have to face on, for the solo female traveller newbie out there!
-It sounds scary but trust me.
+It sounds scary but trusts me.
 It will be worthed!

 Are you also an Indonesian Solo Female Traveller?
 Do you have any opinion or something to share?